bfrosik/data-quality/doc/index.rst

    :width: 320px
    :alt: DQuality

+|

-`DQuality <https://github.com/bfrosik/data-quality>`_ is an open-sourced Python toolbox to perform data quality assessment at the Advanced Photon Source.
+`DQuality <https://github.com/bfrosik/data-quality>`_ is an open-sourced Python package to perform data integrity and quality assessment at the Advanced Photon Source.

 This guide is maintained on
 `GitHub <https://github.com/bfrosik/data-quality/tree/master/doc>`_.